 Never overtighten any type of clip: it may cut into the rubber.

 Once the hose has been replaced, turn off the radiator tap (or reconnect the bottom hose) and slowly refill with a water and antifreeze mixture.

 When reusing coolant with antifreeze, strain it through muslin or a plastic tea strainer.
 Replace the radiator cap and run the engine up to working temperature.
 Check for leaks, and tighten clips if necessary.

 When the engine has cooled, make sure the system is topped up to the correct level.
 Never remove the pressurised cap while the engine is hot.
-It will release a jet of scalding liquid.
+It will release a

 Where to look for coolant leaks

 Look particularly at bends, junctions and where a hose clips on to a stub.
 Signs of swelling mean the inner reinforcing fabric is damaged and the hose may burst at any time.
 Feel for weak spots, which also indicate internal damage.
 Use a torch and mirror to look underneath or behind hoses.

 A brown rust deposit on the stubs indicates that the hose may be leaking when under

 When you check the coolant level in the radiator, inspect the radiator cap as well.